awesomeeng/zephjs/docs/ComponentConcepts.md

  - **ShadowRoot**: See [Shadow DOM](#shadow-dom) below.

- - **Lifecycle**: A Component goes through a series of lifecycle events as it is defined, initialized, created, etc.  Please read [Component Lifecylce](#component-lifecycle) below.
+ - **Lifecycle**: A Component goes through a series of lifecycle events as it is defined, initialized, created, etc.  Please read [Component Lifecycle](#component-lifecycle) below.

  - **Event**: An event occurs when some outside system or force (the user for example) interacts with a Component.
 A left mouse click, for example, is an Event.